 Dhilum is a Rōia Hapori – Community Lawyer on our RILAS team with a particular interest in immigration, privacy, employment, resource management, and local government.
 She volunteers at Citizens Advice Bureau and has three tamariki.
 Dhilum assists migrant survivors of domestic violence with visa applications and appeals to the Immigration & Protection Tribunal.
 Dhilum also works on migrant exploitation work in the employment space.

-Melissa is one of our two Rōia Hapori Kāinga/ Housing Community Lawyer.
-Melissa previously advocated for injured claimants dealing with ACC.
-She enjoys being outdoors.
-Melissa provides legal advice and advocacy to clients on housing and tenancy matters.
+Laura is one of our two Rōia Hapori Kāinga/ Housing Community Lawyers.
+Laura provides legal advice and advocacy to clients on housing and tenancy matters.

-Stacey is from Ngā Puhi and is a Rōia Hapori (Community Lawyer) in the Pou Whirinaki (Services to Māori) team.
-She gives advice on legal matters in the office and at outreach clinics throughout the Wellington region.
+Stacey is from Ngā Puhi and is one of our General Managers and also a Rōia Hapori (Community Lawyer) in the Pou Whirinaki (Services to Māori) team.
 Stacey has come to CLWHV from the Community Law Marlborough, where she has done similar work.
 She also sits on the executive for Ngā Kaiāwhina Hapori Māori o te Ture, the national Māori caucus for the Community Law movement.

 Te Irirangi Stevens